apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ## Codebase for Experiments

 I want to test some of these theories I have, and figure out how to train these things.
-Ideas are worthless if you don't test them.
+Ideas are worthless if you don't test and scale them.

 I've noticed though that there is not a good codebase for testing these things.
 Most papers have code attached, but the code is always garbage.
 Correct, but truly terrible and not efficient.
 I'm used to working in [prime-rl](https://github.com/PrimeIntellect-ai/prime-rl) and [torchtitan](https://github.com/pytorch/torchtitan).
 Nothing like this exists for Zeroth-Order Optimization.